-CHEM 2211/2211L - Organic Chemistry I and Laboratory (3, 1)
+CHEM 2211K - Organic Chemistry I with Laboratory (4)

 The first semester of a two semester course of an introduction to the relationship between chemical structure and the physical and chemical properties of organic molecules.
-Upon completion of both of these courses students will: (1) understand and apply principles of chemistry, math, and information technology to the study of the organic chemistry; (2) understand the bonding, stereochemistry, and 3-dimensional arrangement of atoms in molecules, their resulting influence on molecular properties, and apply them to determine why and how molecules react; (3) understand and apply spectroscopy to provide evidence for the structure and reactions of molecules; (4) understand and apply the four general kinds of organic reactions (addition, elimination, substitution, rearrangement) and two general mechanisms (polar, radical) of how organic reactions occur; (5) understand and apply techniques to synthesize organic molecules; (6) understand, describe, and apply the fundamental chemistry; to include nomenclature, reactions, preparative synthesis, and reaction mechanisms, of key organic functional groups; (7) understand and apply concepts of organic chemistry to the structures, functions, reactions, mechanisms, and synthesis of biomolecules; (8) effectively and clearly communicate scientific information in written and oral form; (9) use library and Internet resources to gather, organize, and understand scientific information; (10) collect, present, and analyze scientific data gathered through experiment; (11) understand and apply standard microscale laboratory equipment and techniques; (12) understand and apply fundamental organic chemistry characterization techniques; (13) understand and apply spectroscopic techniques and analysis; (14) perform a series of experiments, analyze data, and present results for a series of organic chemistry techniques and reactions; (15) conduct organic qualitative analysis.
+Upon completion of both of these courses students will: (1) understand and apply principles of chemistry, math, and information technology to the study of the organic chemistry;

+(2) understand the bonding, stereochemistry, and 3-dimensional arrangement of atoms in molecules, their resulting influence on molecular properties, and apply them to determine why and how molecules react; (3) understand and apply spectroscopy to provide evidence for the structure and reactions of molecules; (4) understand and apply the four general kinds of organic reactions (addition, elimination, substitution, rearrangement) and two general mechanisms (polar, radical) of how organic reactions occur; (5) understand and apply techniques to synthesize organic molecules; (6) understand, describe, and apply the fundamental chemistry; to include nomenclature, reactions, preparative synthesis, and reaction mechanisms, of key organic functional groups; (7) understand and apply concepts of organic chemistry to the structures, functions, reactions, mechanisms, and synthesis of biomolecules; (8) effectively and clearly communicate scientific information in written and oral form; (9) use library and Internet resources to gather, organize, and understand scientific information; (10) collect, present, and analyze scientific data gathered through experiment; (11) understand and apply standard microscale laboratory equipment and techniques; (12) understand and apply fundamental organic chemistry characterization techniques; (13) understand and apply spectroscopic techniques and analysis; (14) perform a series of experiments, analyze data, and present results for a series of organic chemistry techniques and reactions; (15) conduct organic qualitative analysis.

-CHEM 2212/2212L - Organic Chemistry II and Laboratory (3, 1)
+CHEM 2212K - Organic Chemistry II with Laboratory (4)

 The second semester in a two semester course of an introduction to the relationship between chemical structure and the physical and chemical properties of organic molecules.
-Refer to CHEM 2211/2211L for previously listed outcomes.
+Refer to CHEM 2211K for previously listed outcomes.

-CHEM 3000/3000L - Analytical Chemistry and Laboratory (3, 1)
+CHEM 3000K - Analytical Chemistry with Laboratory (4)